stakeconomy/solanamonitoring/README.md

 # Installation & Setup

 A fully functional Solana Validator is required to setup monitoring.
 In the example below we use Ubuntu 20.04.
+To get all metrics from your local 127.0.0.1 Validator RPC you need to add '''--enable-rpc-transaction-history in your validator startup scrip0t.
 In the examples below we setup the validator with user "sol" with it's home in /home/sol.
 It is required that the script is installed and run under that same user.
 You need to install the telegraf agent on your validator nodes.